lemire/FastIntegerCompression.js/README.md

 [![codebeat badge](https://codebeat.co/badges/fbff9479-9394-40c6-b12d-8c6b666c115e)](https://codebeat.co/projects/github-com-lemire-fastintegercompression-js)

 This is an integer compression library in JavaScript, useful for work on indexes.
-Given an array of small integers, it produces an ArrayBuffer that uses far fewer bytes than the original (using VByte compression).
+Given an array of small non-negative integers, it produces an ArrayBuffer that uses far fewer bytes than the original (using VByte compression).
 It assumes a modern JavaScript engine with typed arrays.